Is Your Site Ready to Go Live?

 Is your site structure set?

 This may seem remedial, but it is important to survey your sections and make sure that the structure you have created is something you have the resources to keep full with new content on a regular basis.
 Any sections that are not full of content should be hidden until they are ready for users to see them.
-If you are unsure, watch this video outlining some basics about site structure. - Have you checked all your links?
+If you are unsure, watch this video outlining some basics about site structure. -

 Have you filled in all the Site Settings and Meta Data?